hug0jw4rd/hug0jw4rd.github.io/rover-project/README.md

 ## 3D-Printed Bluetooth RC Rover

 A custom-built, remote-controlled rover featuring a 3D-printed chassis, powered by an **XIAO ESP32C3** and programmed in **C++**.
 This project involved designing the physical structure, writing the motor control firmware, and implementing a **BLE (Bluetooth Low Energy)** interface for smartphone control.
+The code I made for this project can be accessed [here](./code.ino).

 ### Challenges & Technical Insights